Guide

 Water starts are straightforward because you can position the wing while standing in the water.
 If you fall, you grab the wing handle and go again.

-The harness takes the wing’s power, which means your arms are relatively free.
-You control the bar with light pressure rather than bearing the full load.
+When using a harness, it takes the wing’s pulling load, meaning your arms are relatively free.
+Without one, the load goes through the bar directly to your arms, which is more tiring but works well for shorter sessions.
 This makes sessions significantly less tiring, and many riders report being able to ride for much longer before fatigue sets in.

 The riding experience once on foil is quieter and smoother.
 The parawing generates pull from a higher position, which produces a different foiling feel compared to the lower, more direct pull of a handheld wing.